andrebocchini/sccm-powershell-automation-module/README.md

                             -packageId $newPackage.PackageID `
                             -programName $newProgram.ProgramName

-The program will be created with default settings, but you can customize it further if you wish.
+The advertisement will be created with default settings, but you can customize it further if you wish.
 Look at this link for some help http://msdn.microsoft.com/en-us/library/cc146108.aspx.
 If you do make changes to the advertisement, make sure to use Save-SCCMAdvertisement when you're finished.

 7. Instruct the test computer to retrieve new machine policies